questdb/py-questdb-client/docs/sender.rst

 Alternatively you can also create multiple senders, one per thread.

-Notice that the ``questdb`` python module is mostly implemented in Cython and Rust and is designed to release the GIL as much as possible, so you can expect good performance in multi-threaded scenarios.
+Notice that the ``questdb`` python module is mostly implemented in native code and is designed to release the Python GIL whenever possible, so you can expect good performance in multi-threaded scenarios.

 As an example, appending a dataframe to a buffer releases the GIL (unless any